Is It Normal to Have Brown Discharge While on Birth Control Pills?

-Causes of Brown Discharge while on Birth Control Pills
+Causes of Brown Discharge While on Birth Control Pills

 1. Old Blood

-3. Low Dose of Birth Control
+3. Low Dose of Birth Control Pills

 4. Missed Pills

 Birth control pills work effectively only if they are taken at the same time each day.
-If you miss taking 1 or 2 pills, your body’s hormonal balance gets upset and results in brown discharge.
-This is because the endometrium starts thinning again.
+If you are on birth control pills but miss taking 1 or 2 pills, your body’s hormonal balance will be disturbed and result in brown discharge.
+This happens because the endometrium starts thinning again.

 Sometimes, brown discharge can be a sign of a vaginal infection or a sexually transmitted infection (STI).
 It could be bacterial vaginosis, gonorrhoea, or chlamydia.
 If you have redness, pain, itching, fishy odour, or discomfort in the vaginal area along with brown discharge, consult your doctor immediately.

-10. Pap Smear
+9. Pap Smear

-Tips to Deal with Brown Discharge
+Tips to Deal With Brown Discharge